shahbaz275817/DataScience-and-MachineLearning/README.md

 10. Deep Learning: Handwriting recognition(Image classification) on  MNIST dataset using Keras
 11. Artificial Neural Network to predict the behaviour of bank's customers
 12. Convolutional Neural Network to predict different fashion items.
 (99% accuracy on MNIST digits dataset with this same model)
+13. Recurrent Neural Network (LSTM) to predict BTC-INR stock prices for the month of April-May 2018